Road rage incident may have led to double stabbing in Delaware; suspect sought

 NEW CASTLE, Delaware (WPVI) -- A double stabbing in Delaware may have been the result of a road rage incident, according to police.

 It happened around 3 p.m.
-Tuesday on the 400 block of West 7th Street in New Castle.
+Tuesday on the 400 block of West 7th Street in the city of New Castle.

 Police say officers found two men suffering from stab wounds.
 Both victims were taken to an area hospital in stable condition.